Gagauz people: Seljuk (Anatolian) hypothesis

-According to the 15th-century Oghuzname narrative, in 1261 Turkoman dervish Sari Saltuk accompanied a group of Turkomans into Dobruja, where they were settled by the Byzantine Emperor Michael VIII to protect the northern frontier of the empire.
+According to the 15th-century Selçukname narrative, in 1261 Turkoman dervish Sarı Saltık accompanied a group of Turkomans into Dobruja, where they were settled by the Byzantine emperor Michael VIII Palaiologos to protect the northern frontier of the empire.
 However, Dobruja was occupied by Tatars in the same period.
-The same source places him in Crimea after 1265, among the Turkomans transferred there by Tatar khan Berke, and after 1280 mentions him leading the nomads back to Dobruja.
-After the death of Sari Saltik, part of the Turkomans returned to Anatolia and became the Ancestors of the Karamanlides, while other remained and became Christians, becoming the ancestors of the Gagauz people.
-The name Gagauz may be a reminiscence of the name Kaykaus II.
-Accordijng to A.F.
-Bajora, this even was a myth brought in Dobruja by Tatars and not a true historical event.

-The Seljuk theory has been criticized because, archaeologically, no "secular and compact" presence of Seljuks has been confirmed.
+The same source places him in Crimea after 1265, among the Turkomans transferred there by Berke, khaghan of the Golden Horde, and after 1280 mentions him leading the nomads back to Dobruja.
+After the death of Sarı Saltık, part of the Turkomans returned to Anatolia and became the ancestors of the Karamanlides, while others remained and became Christians.
+According to A.F.
+Bajora, this event was a myth brought into Dobruja by the Tatars and not a true historical event.
+The Seljuk theory has been criticized because archaeologically no "secular and compact" presence of Seljuks has been confirmed.
 It is also hard to believe that Seljuk Muslims converted to Christianity when their fellow Muslim Tatars lived in the North.

 Steppe hypothesis

 The Steppe hypothesis suggests that the Gagauz may be descendants of other Turkic nomadic tribes than Seljuks: Bulgars and Cumans-Kipchaks from the Eurasian steppes.
 In the 19th century, before their migration to Bessarabia, the Gagauz from the Bulgarian territories of the Ottoman Empire considered themselves Bulgarians.
-Ethnological research suggest that "Gagauz" was a linguistic distinction and not ethnic.
-The Gagauz at that time called themselves "Hasli Bulgar" (True Bulgarians) or "Eski Bulgar" (Old Bulgarians) and considered the term Gagauz to be demeaning, when applied to them by the Slavic-speaking Bulgarians (whom the Gagauz called toukan).
+Ethnological research suggests "Gagauz" was a linguistic distinction and not ethnic.
+The Gagauz at that time called themselves "Hasli Bulgar" (True Bulgarians) or "Eski Bulgar" (Old Bulgarians) and considered the term Gagauz to be demeaning when applied to them by the Slavic-speaking Bulgarians.

 The Gagauz called their language "Turkish" and claimed descent from then-Turkic-speaking Bulgars who in the 7th century established the First Bulgarian Empire on the Danube.
 Indeed, one modern Gagauz surname is Qipcakli.
 The Russian Empire Census of 1897 did not distinguish the Gagauz as a specific group, but it reported the existence of 55,790 native speakers of a "Turkish language" (presumably the Gagauz language) in the Bessarabia Governorate.
 According to historian A.F.
-Bajora, although this theory has many convincing arguments, the main counter-argument to this theory is that the Cuman language and the Gagauz language were totally different languages.
+Bajora, although this theory has many convincing arguments, the main counter-argument to this theory is that the Cuman language and the Gagauz language were languages belonging to different branches of Turkic.